CONSUMER WARNING: READ IMMEDIATELY

 Use of a handgun under any circumstance may be dangerous.
 SERIOUS INJURY OR EVEN DEATH may result without proper training in the safe handling of firearms.
 Proper training should be obtained from an accredited firearms safety program conducted by competent, qualified instructors in the military, police academies or National Rifle Association affiliated instruction programs.

-We strongly recommend a regular holster practice regime be utilized to assure the continued capabilities of both the SAFARILAND™ product and its user.
-Should you have any questions concerning your SAFARILAND™ products, call SAFARILAND™ toll free at (800) 347-1200.
+We strongly recommend a regular holster practice regime be utilized to assure the continued capabilities of both the Safariland product and its user.
+Should you have any questions concerning your Safariland products, contact Safariland Customer Service.

 PROPER HOLSTER FIT